 Those outcomes mean Palmyra and Pine Grove will face off at 7 p.m. tonight for the NL tip-off crown, while the Cedars and Vikes will meet in the 5:30 p.m. consolation game.

 It also means open shots and easy baskets will probably be hard to come by in what should be a hotly-contested championship game.

-"I was really pleased with the defensive play all night," said Palmyra boss Ron Berman, who also saw four of his players hit double figures led by Carly Richardson's
+"I was really pleased with the defensive play all night," said Palmyra boss Ron Berman, who also saw four of his players hit double figures led by Carly Richardson's game-high 16 points.

 It was much the same in the Pine Grove-Northern Lebanon game.
 With rangy 5-foot-9 senior guard Steffi Sampson hounding Vikings' catalyst Emily Brandt all over the floor and disrupting any hoped-for offensive flow by the home team, the defending District 11 Class AA champs easily overcame some offensive woes of their own.